 Note: The activity's PowerPoint presentation guides instruction and visually presents information to students.
 Therefore, the instructions include corresponding slide numbers.
+Prep Work: Separate the materials into the right amounts per group.

 - 1. Slide 1: As the pre-activity survey is distributed to students, introduce yourself and provide enough of an activity overview to gain students excitement. - 2.
 Allow time for students to individually complete their pre-activity survey. - 3.
-Divide group into teams of 4 or 5 students each. - 4.
+Divide group into teams of 2 to 4 students. - 4.
 Slides 2 and 3: Discuss engineering and what engineers do. - 5.
-Present the engineering design problem and challenge, following the presentation: - Slide 4: Show "Where does a bag go after it's checked?
-Behind the Scenes @American Air" video (2m58s). - Slide 5: Present the real-world engineering design problem (scenario). - Slide 6: Introduce the Engineering Design Challenge. - Slide 7: Discuss Engineering Design Goals. - Slide 8: Introduce resources (materials) available to each team. - Slide 9: Explain prototype-testing procedures. - 6.
+Present the engineering design problem and challenge, following presentation: - Slide 4: Explain that they will be taking on the role of a biomedical engineer to create a lifesaving device. - Slide 5: Present the real-world engineering design problem (scenario). - Slide 6: Introduce the Engineering Design Challenge. - Slide 7: Share Engineering Design Goals. - Slide 8: Introduce resources (materials) available to each team. - Slide 9: Explain prototype-testing procedures. - 6.
 Slide 10: Introduce the Engineering Design Process.
 Explain that engineers use it as a tool to help them more effectively solve problems. - 7.
-Slide 11: Explain the working process: How teams will use the engineering design process as they complete the challenge:
+Slide 11: Explain how teams will use the engineering design process as they complete the challenge.